frankmullenger/silverstripe-gallery/README.md

 -------------
 Very simple gallery solution to upload images and display them in a basic gallery using Fancybox.

-Uses GridField to manage the images, circumvents the issue of requiring a record to exist before attaching an image by saving the record first when creating a new record - this approach is not ideal but acceptable in many cases.

-Ready for dropping in [SortableGridField](https://github.com/UndefinedOffset/SortableGridField) module.
+Uses customised UploadField to manage the images, allowing bulk upload of images then resorting using drag drop and editing of captions inline.

 You are required to [purchase a licence for Fancybox](http://fancyapps.com/fancybox/#license) for commercial websites.